Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding Window: Theoretical Framework

-\end{proof} Although a condition on the choice $h$ is important, the parameter that will most likely be chosen first when using the VOTCSW technique is $M$.
+\end{proposition} Refer to Appendix A for proof.
+Although a condition on the choice $h$ is important, the parameter that will most likely be chosen first when using the VOTCSW technique is $M$.
 However, $\alpha_{min}$ and $\alpha_{max}$ are as important as $M$ because they specify the maximum and minimum amount of correlation between two consecutive windows.
 Hence, a condition on their choice is also important. \begin{theorem} The parameters $M$, $\alpha_{min}$ and $\alpha_{max}$ can be determined in 6 different ways.
 For each way, there are conditions that need to be verified in order to extract the windows correctly.

 $\bullet$ When determining $M$ then $\alpha_{min}$ then $\alpha_{max}$, the following conditions apply:

 $\bullet$ When determining $M$ then $\alpha_{max}$ then $\alpha_{min}$, the following conditions apply: